Frequency Modulation Tutorial Includes:

 This circuit takes in frequency modulated RF signals and takes the modulation from the signal to output only the modulation that had been applied at the transmitter.

-In order to be able to demodulate FM it is necessary for the radio receiver to convert the frequency variations into voltage variations.
+In order to be able to demodulate FM it is necessary for the radio receiver to convert the frequency variations into voltage variations - it is a frequency to voltage converter.

 The response that is normally seen for an FM demodulator / FM detector is known as an "S" curve for obvious reasons.
 There is a linear portion at the centre of the response curve and towards the edge the response becomes very distorted.